-Largely self-taught programmer Randy Glover supplies such action in his first professionally released game Jumpman, a spectacular entry into the platform gaming genre published by Epyx in 1983.
+Largely self-taught programmer Randy Glover supplies just that kind of action in his first professionally released game Jumpman, a spectacular entry into the platform gaming genre published by Epyx in 1983.
 The player takes the role of the title character, running around a building in an attempt to defuse the bombs littered about.
 With three difficulty levels featuring 30 different screens each, the gameplay is fast and addictive, with some levels sporting almost diabolical design.
 The game is a success, selling around 40,000 units, and is followed by the sequel Jumpman Jr. that same year.
 But a rift has formed in the company, and chairman Connelley leaves along with the majority of the programming staff.
 Having investors in common, Epyx bolsters its personnel roster by merging with Starpath, called Arcadia until forced to change their name with Emerson’s release of their Arcadia 2001 game unit.
 Starpath is the inventor of 1982’s Supercharger for the Atari 2600, a device for greatly expanding the memory of the 2600 while playing games stored on cassette tapes, playable through any cassette player.
 Possibly the best-known game for the Supercharger is Escape From the Mindmaster, an early 3D first-person maze game by Dennis Caswell.
 Moving over from his position as vice president of marketing and corporate communications at Coleco, industry veteran Michael C. Katz is named the new president and CEO of Epyx.
 Connelley is named the chairman of the board, concentrating on research and development within the company.

 Also in 1983 comes Pitstop, an amazing head-on racing game where steadily increasing damage to the player’s tires requires the occasional trip to the pits.
 There the program presents a realistic pit stop sequence, with the player controlling the pit crew, racing to change the car’s tires and gas up the tank without overflowing.
 It is followed by sequel Pitstop II in 1984, sporting a dramatic increase in graphics quality, almost perfectly emulating Atari’s Pole Position, but with an equally dramatic decrease in car control.
 The game features the first split-screen racing display, allowing two players to compete head-to-head.

 In 1984 Olympic fever sweeps through the U.S. as Los Angeles prepares to host the summer version of the games.
 At the same time, Epyx is under pressure to produce a hit.
 Scott Nelson, one of the former Starpath programmers, had created a decathlon game for the Supercharger called Sweat!, but when the company merges with Epyx the project is shelved.
-Although this 2600 game provides little in the way of actual program code, its subject matter is the impetus for Epyx’s sports extravaganza Summer Games.
+Although this Atari 2600 game provides little in the way of actual program code, its subject matter is the impetus for Epyx’s sports extravaganza Summer Games.
 This project is chosen as a way of getting the new programming team from Starpath all working on the different sections required in the game.
 It is written in 100 percent assembler machine language, and the lead programmer is Stephen Landrum, accompanied by Randy Glover, Jon Leupp, Brian McGhie, Stephen Murdry, and Scott Nelson.
 This is the first game at Epyx to employ the use of a graphics artist, Erin Murphy, and from then on in they are used in the development of every game, along with a sound designer.
 There are eight Olympic events presented, including the pole vault, diving and skeet shooting, along with an impressive opening ceremony with the lighting of the Olympic torch.
 Each section features its own control method, with either frantic joystick waggling or complex timing moves.
 The various sports are all presented in loving detail, and Summer Games is one of the earlier games providing two-player simultaneous action on one computer.
 Up to eight people can play, and options include the chance to practice a single event, compete in a number of specified contests or going up against the full roster of competitions.
 A large selection of countries is available, each accompanied by their flag and a musical sample of their national anthems.
 The best times are saved as world records, providing motivation to keep practicing.
 Even though the game development tools must be built from the ground up, Summer Games is completed in under six months, and it goes on to become a huge success with over 200,000 units sold.
 The Games series become a major franchise for the company, followed by Summer Games II and Winter Games in 1985, World Games in 1986, California Games, the best-selling of the Games games, in 1988, and California Games II.
 Also in 1988 comes The Games: Summer Edition and The Games: Winter Edition, graphical revamps of the original Summer and Winter Games.

 Doing the Impossible

 Building on their experience with the Jumpman games, Epyx releases Impossible Mission in 1984, quite possibly the greatest platform game ever created.
-Made by Caswell, it has the player running around a huge underground complex in the guise of an acrobatic secret agent, attempting to put a halt to evil Professor Elvin Atombender’s plans for worldwide nuclear destruction.
+Made by former Starpath employee Dennis Caswell, it has the player running around a huge underground complex in the guise of an acrobatic secret agent, attempting to put a halt to evil Professor Elvin Atombender’s plans for worldwide nuclear destruction.
 While traveling up and down elevators searching the various pieces equipment scattered about the place, our hero must avoid the deadly robots populating the rooms who are out to fry him.
 The robots are all amusingly different in attitude and competence, as some race at you firing electronic death while others can barely get their heads out of their RS-232 ports to notice you’re even there.
 Computer consoles are scattered about, which when accessed can disable the robots for a few short moments, or reset the elevators in a room.The game gives you a real-time countdown of six hours to collect the hidden puzzle pieces and put them together with your pocket computer, and every time the on-screen agent dies 10 minutes is deducted from the clock.
 When time runs out, Elvin dispatches the world with an evil cackle.
 There are also two rooms where the player can engage in a Simon-type game, following a pattern of colours and sounds to earn more lift inits or robot snooze codes.

 Every aspect of this game gels amazingly: the unprecedented character animation of the lead character as he runs and does flying flips over his adversaries, the diabolical construction of the various rooms, and the atmospheric sound effects.
 One particular aural standout is the speech synthesis, done for the game by Electronic Speech Systems and the quality of which fails to live up to the programmers’ expectations.
 However, it still has an amazing effect on the overall feel of the game, with the mad Professor issuing the now-famous ominous welcome at the start of the game, “Another visitor.
 Stay awhile…..staaaaay forever!”, as well as an occasional command to his metal pants army, “Destroy him, my robots”.
 And of course, our hero’s agonizing scream of terror when he falls down a shaft, which makes me jump out of my chair the first time I hear it.
-The only problem is that the game truly lives up to its name, with the puzzle component generally regarded as the hardest bit of gaming ever devised.
+The only problem is that Impossible Mission truly lives up to its name, with the puzzle component generally regarded as the hardest bit of gaming ever devised.
 There are dozens of pieces of the puzzle to be found, all of which must be arranged in order by getting flipped horizontally or vertically, making for a huge amount of possibilities.
 A call can be made to headquarters for help, but only at the expense of two minutes of clock time.
 Even with a low probability of seeing the conclusion, the game is a success, selling around 40,000 units.
 An inferior sequel, Impossible Mission II, follows in 1988 featuring an easier puzzle component but messier graphics.
-Impossible Mission 2025 is the final installment, made in 1994 by Microprose’s MPS labs in the UK, for the Commodore Amiga and CD-32 platform.
+Impossible Mission 2025 is the final installment, made in 1994 by Microprose’s MPS labs in the UK, for the Commodore Amiga and CD-32 platforms.
 While you’re STILL dealing with evil Atombender, and he’s STILL ensconced in a well-fortified complex guarded by lethal robots, and you’re STILL trying to find pieces of a puzzle you have to assemble to defeat him, the game does feature a twist in that you can choose between different characters to play as: a robot, a gymnast named Tasha, or soldier Felix Fly.
 Also included in the game is the complete version of the original.